satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 quantified by the journal's impact factor [cite: Thompson's index, Hirsch’s h-index, the Eigenfactor index,...].
 As such, certain journal titles are taken as arbiters of quality and significance of published works instead of the review process.

-Another danger to the review process, and to the articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and media by which they are disseminated.
-One way to address this is to change the form that articles take.
-It is easy to forget that the introduction, methods, results, and discussion structure used by almost every scientific article today dates back to the 1940s and wasn't pervasive until the 1970s [cite: sollaci2004introduction].
-Some researchers have recommended minimum information standards for methodological reporting to address concerns about reproducibility (e.g., fMRI standards [cite: poldrack2008guidelines], computational neuronal modeling [cite: nordlie2009towards], microarray standards [cite: brazma2001minimum], and randomized controlled trials [cite: begg1996improving]).
-However, it may be easier to address
+Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and in media by which results are displayed or communicated.

 The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an